routhken/Archipelago/worlds/grim_dawn/docs/guide_en.md

 # FAQ / Troubleshooting

 If you are using Linux, the patcher will not work due to needing Windows-only commands.
 You can still use the non-patched version but it will not have any enemy/skill/devotion rando.
-You will also need to create a connect.txt file in your Grim Dawn install directory and put in the following:
+You will also need to create a connect.txt file in your Grim Dawn install directory and put in the following four lines:

 host = ws://webhost:portNumber (probably something like localhost:38281 or archipelago.gg:38281)